fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/exporting-chart-data.md

 heading: Exporting Chart Data
 ---

 FusionCharts lets you export the rendered charts in the JPG, PNG, SVG, and PDF formats.
 FusionCharts also allows you to export chart data in XLSX format (as an Excel spreadsheet).
-Starting v3.14.1, FusionCharts Suite XT introduces exporting chart data in the CSV format (as an Excel spreadsheet).
+Starting v3.14.1, FusionCharts Suite XT introduces exporting chart data in the **CSV** format.

 To enable chart exporting, the chart level attribute `exportEnabled` is set to **1**.
 The <span> ![image](/images/exporting-as-image-and-pdf-export-button.jpg) </span> menu button is then visible in the top-right corner of the chart.
 Click/hover over this menu button to see the dropdown menu with the export options, as shown in the image below: